richterror/Projects/Video gallery - vanilla JS/README.md

 # Frontend work sample

-This is a video gallery with thumbnails made as an application for an internship at Wasabi Web '21.
+This is a video gallery with thumbnails.

 ## How the application works